Curtain Call (1940 film)

 Curtain Call is a 1940 comedy, directed by Frank Woodruff and starring Barbara Read, Helen Vinson, Alan Mowbray and Donald MacBride.
 The film was followed by a sequel, Footlight Fever, released in 1941.

-Synopsis
+Plot

 Two theatrical producers plan to get even with a demanding actress by tricking her into starring in the worst play they can find.
 The producer and director conspire to give the actress a dreadful role to play from the script of "The End of Everything".
 The plot to mislead the actress, however, backfires when she loves the role and gives a stellar performance, which turns the play into a hit.